petbrain/uw/README.md

 * if a string is about to be modified and refcount is more than 1, a copy is created with refcount 1 and then modified in place.
 * string capacity is preserved on copy

+## Iterators

+Iterators are at the very early development stage.
+The only iterator at the moment is `LineReader` interface moved from `StringIO`.

+Basically, most iterables may have multiple iterators.
+Mind algorithms with nested loops iterating over same array or list.

+However, some iterables may support single iterator only.
+These are files and most kinds of streams that can be read only sequentially, without prior knowledge of size.

+Such iterators can be considered as singletons.
+Moreover, iterables that allow singleton iterators only, can provide iterator interfaces for self.

+There can be multiple versions of iterators for the same iterable.
+Back to files, `LineReader` is not the only possible iterator.
+There also can be `ByteReader` and `CharReader` and file iterable may provide all of them.

+Iterators that are separate from their iterables are represented by `UwType_Iterator` (TODO).
+This type contains iterator state and a clone of iterable value.

+Iterables must include `itercount` field that shows how many iterations are currently in progress.
+Methods that modify iterable must fail when this field is nonzero.